How to design a round yoke crochet sweater

 There may be many other ways to approach this design process that I am not familiar with.
 This is the one that I have found works for me and I am sharing it from the perspective of my experience only.

-Other designers may use different approaches which may be equally in not more effective.
+Other designers may use different approaches which may be equally as effective.

 Spoiler: There is no magic formula which works for all yokes.